christopherseaman/datasci_217/04/index.md

 From the Terminal:
 1. Install Jupyter: `pip install jupyter`
-2. Navigate to your project directory
-3. Start Jupyter: `jupyter notebook`
+2. Start Jupyter: `jupyter notebook`
-4. In the browser interface click "New" > "Python 3"
+3. In the browser interface click "New" > "Python 3"

 From VS Code:
 1. Install "Jupyter" extension
 2. Command palette: "Jupyter: Create New Blank Notebook"
-4. Select Python kernel when prompted
+3. Select Python kernel when prompted

-Both methods create a `.ipynb` file in your current directory.

 ---
-## Connecting to a Remote Jupyter Notebook with VS Code
+## Remote Jupyter Notebook with VS Code
 1. Start Jupyter on remote server:
    ```bash
    jupyter notebook --no-browser --port=PORTNUMBER # Often 8888
    ```

 2. In VS Code:
-   - Command palette: "Jupyter: Specify local or remote Jupyter server"
+   - Command : "Jupyter: Specify local or remote Jupyter server"
    - Enter the remote server's URL (e.g., `http://localhost:8888`)
    - Provide the token or password if prompted

-3. Open or create a notebook
-   - It will now run on the remote server
-   - Any files or artifacts also have to be on the remote server

-Note: Ensure proper port forwarding if using SSH

 ---
+## Remote Jupyter Notebook Notes

+- The Jupyter notebook is not on the remote server
+- All code will run on the remote server
+- Any files or artifacts the code interacts with also have to be on the remote server

+---

 # LIVE DEMO!!!

+-

 ---
 ## Spooky Action at a Distance